 Ensuring the quality of your products is critical to maintaining strong consumer confidence in your brand and building the reputation of your company.
 In this endeavor, nothing compares to the knowledge you can gain from reliable HALT and HASS testing.

 When it’s your objective to bring a best-in-class product to market, you need to know throughout the design, development and manufacturing stages where defects and failures will most likely occur.
 And not only do you need dependable test results, but you also need an experienced HALT/HASS testing facility that’s willing to work with your schedule, requirements and budget.

-At Quality Testing Services, LLC, we’ve been providing precision Highly Accelerated Life Testing (HALT) and Highly Accelerated Stress Screening (HASS) services to a growing list of satisfied customers in Southern California, across the U.S. and throughout the world for more than 20 years.
+At Quality Testing Services, LLC in Huntington Beach, we’ve been providing precision Highly Accelerated Life Testing (HALT) and Highly Accelerated Stress Screening (HASS) services to a growing list of satisfied customers in Southern California, across the U.S. and throughout the world for more than 20 years.
 Helping engineers and electronics manufacturers produce best-in-class products — without having to invest in expensive, specialized testing equipment themselves — is what we do every day.